MedetHasanUgurlu/Oracle-Certification/src/main/java/org/medron/genericsandendcapsulation/README.md

 5**

-> we reference a method with one parameter, and
-Java knows that it's like a lambda with one parameter.
-Additionally, Java knows to pass that parameter to the method.

-### CALLING INSTANCE METHODS ON A PARTICULAR OBJECT
+### Calling Instance Methods on A Particular Object
-* The String class has a startsWith() method that takes one parameter and returns a boolean.
-Conveniently, a Predicate is a functional interface that takes one parameter and returns a boolean.
+* The startsWith() method takes one parameter and returns the boolean, Predicate functional interface too.
+We can use method reference.

 ![img_1.png](imgs/img_1.png)